stingraze/Apex-Emu/README.md

 # Apex-Emu
-A experimental CPU emulator on GPU
+An experimental CPU emulator on GPU.

-Simple C programs were tested to run on A10 GPU with 24GB of VRAM.
+Simple C programs (for x86 64bit CPU) were tested to run on A10 GPU with 24GB of VRAM.
 Still under test, eventually, I want to run a whole simple Linux / UNIX type OS on GPU.

 Created using Cursor.